 While type 1s often like to joke that they need a new pancreas, what we really need is a smarter immune system — one that doesn’t constantly destroy the insulin-producing cells we need in order to stay alive.
 Every day, our pancreas continues to produce beta cells, and every day our immune system continues to destroy them.

 While type 1 diabetes was originally called “juvenile diabetes”, it can actually develop in a person at any age.
-Currently, more than 50% of people diagnosed with type 1 diabetes in the US every year are older than 19.
+Currently, more than 50% of all new cases of type 1 diabetes occur in adults.

 While there are numerous attempts to cure type 1 diabetes being studied at this time, there is currently no cure available.
 Instead, with the combination of a healthy diet, weight management, regular exercise, insulin, and other medications, type 1 diabetes can be managed healthfully for a full, long life!